KamarajuKusumanchi/soofaloofa.github.io/content/posts/appengine/pipelines/asynchronous-pipelines.md

 ---

 This article will cover fully asynchronous pipelines.
-The term 'asynchronous' is misleading here — all piplines are asynchronous — yielding a pipeline is a non-blocking operation.
-An asynchronous actually refers to a pipeline that remains in a RUN state until outside action is taken, for example, a button is clicked or a task is executed.
+The term 'asynchronous' is misleading here — all piplines are asynchronous in the sense that yielding a pipeline is a non-blocking operation.
+An asynchronous refers to a pipeline that remains in a RUN state until outside action is taken, for example, a button is clicked or a task is executed.

 Marking a pipeline as an asynchronous pipeline is as simple as setting the `async` class property to True.